timemates/rrpc-kotlin-docs/Writerside/topics/ProtoBuf-Options.md

 # ProtoBuf Options Support

-The RSP code-generation supports ProtoBuf options on service and method levels.
+The rRPC code-generation supports ProtoBuf options on service and method levels.

 <note>
 For now, option's retention is not supported.
 The same applies to the file-level options or